Daryes/ansible-roles/roles/web-apache/README.md

 System component :
 * find (from findutils)

-The apache2/httpd package and findutils will be automatically installed using the distribution packages.
+The apache2/httpd packages and findutils will be automatically installed using the distribution packages.

 ## Parameters